LCA Practice Guide overview

 Primary audienceBuilding professionals: architects, engineers, and contractors learning to use LCA in design practice

-ExAC relevanceSupplementary resource for Section 3, category 13.2 Apply the principles of life cycle analysis
+ExAC relevanceSupplementary reference for Section 3, category 13.2 Apply the principles of life cycle analysis

-The guide also introduces vocabulary that shows up in LEED v4, the CaGBC Zero Carbon Building Standard, and the NBC 2020's emerging requirements for building energy and carbon reporting.
+The guide also introduces vocabulary that shows up in LEED v4, the CaGBC Zero Carbon Building Standard, and the NBC 2020's emerging carbon reporting requirements.
 Knowing the terms before the exam means you recognize them under time pressure rather than pausing to decode them.

-The guide divides into a Part A Introduction and a Part B Implementation.
+The guide divides into Part A (Introduction) and Part B (Implementation).
 Read them in order.
 Part A is short and gives you the conceptual frame.
 Part B is where the actionable methodology lives.

 PartWhat it coversWhy it matters for the ExAC